 Our FOUNDATIONS Workshop is designed to strengthen families’ knowledge of their child’s hearing/deafness and how it relates to their language development.
 The workshop also aims to equip families with the knowledge they need to make well-informed decisions and strategies to support their child’s progress.
 It is a 2-day program that is offered in various cities throughout BC during the year, led by Early Interventionists.

 Parents with babies who are deaf or hard-of-hearing, up to 18 months old, are invited to join us for 6 sessions of “Butterfly Hands”.
 This group, led by an Sign-Language Consultant, is designed to help families learn American Sign Language (ASL) through play, rhymes and stories.

-Surrey & Victoria: ASL Evening Classes for Parents
+All 3 Centres: ASL Evening Classes for Parents

 Our ASL evening classes provide an opportunity for parents to come together as a group and learn language & skills appropriate for their children at their stage of development.
 It also offers parents the chance to get to know one another in an environment with shared goals.
 Contact us to find out when the next sessions are happening.

 The Preschoolers Esteem & Emotional Readiness (PEER) program, developed by BC Family Hearing Resource Centre, is designed to educate parents about how to effectively advocate for their child’s specific needs as related to hearing loss/deafness in school settings.
 This consists of evening workshop for parents and a 3-day workshop for both parents and children.
 PEER is available to families one year prior to their child’s entrance into Kindergarten.